 Opscan & ReggieNet

-In order for us to include ULIDs in the report we generate for you, students must use their University ID (UID) on the Opscan sheet in the field that says “Social Security Number” or “University ID".
+Opscan can provide a special "Scores for ReggieNet" Excel file that makes it possible for you to upload your grades into ReggieNet.
+ReggieNet identifies students using their University Login ID (ULID).
+In order for us to include ULIDs in the report we generate for you, students must use their numerical University ID (UID) on the Opscan sheet in the field that says "University ID".
 Social Security Numbers or specially-generated classroom identification numbers will not work.

-The CSV file can now be imported into ReggieNet.
+- Upload the CSV file into ReggieNet.

-To import the file into ReggieNet:
+Import the file into ReggieNet:

 - Click Next.